-The ERA undertakes inquiries referred to it by the State Government of Western Australia.
-The aim of these inquiries is to provide independent advice to Government on a specific issue or set of issues.
+The State Government of Western Australia can refer matters to the ERA for us to conduct an inquiry.
+The aim of these inquiries is to provide independent advice to Government on a specific issue, or set of issues.

-An inquiry is initiated when a 'reference' is sent by the Treasurer to the ERA.
-The terms of reference describe what the inquiry will cover the scope of the inquiry, the reporting date and whether a public consultation period will be held.
+An inquiry is initiated when the Treasurer sends a reference to the ERA.
+The terms of reference describe what the inquiry will cover, the scope of the inquiry, the reporting date and whether a public consultation period will be held.

-Once complete, our final report is forwarded to the Treasurer and awaits release by Parliament.
-The final report must be tabled within 25 sitting days of the Treasurer receiving the final report.
-The Western Australian Government makes the final decision on the recommendations proposed in the ERA’s reports.
+Once complete, our final report is forwarded to the Treasurer, who must table it in Parliament within 25 sitting days of receiving it.
+The Western Australian Government makes the final decision on whether to adopt the recommendations proposed in the ERA’s report.

 Current inquiry into business licensing reform in Western Australia